paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 This working paper details the underlying structure of TiMBA as well as the data and parameters used for modelling.
 TiMBA is a partial economic equilibrium model for the global forest sector.
-The market equilibrium is subject to market clearance and constraints balancing raw material, product manufacturing, consumption while limiting international trade (Samuelson 1952).
+The market equilibrium is subject to market clearance and constraints balancing raw material, product manufacturing, consumption while limiting international trade [@Samuelson:1952].
 The model structure distinguishes between raw, intermediate and end products.
 TiMBA differentiates three types of roundwood (wood fuel, coniferous and non-coniferous industrial roundwood), two additional raw products for paper production (other fibre pulp and waste paper), two intermediate products (mechanical and chemical pulp) and eight finished products (coniferous and non-coniferous sawnwoods, veneer sheets and plywood, particle board, fibreboard, newsprint, printing